 Dogs Go To War

 Dobermans were used in both WWI and WWII assisting soldiers.
-These war dogs performed various duties: were trained to find and rescue wounded soldiers, detect enemy locations and mines, act as messengers, sentries, and guard dogs.
+These war dogs performed various duties.
+They were trained to find and rescue wounded soldiers, detect enemy locations and mines, act as messengers, sentries, and guard dogs.
 Unfortunately, there is also mention that dogs were used in the war as “suicide dogs”.
 These dogs were packed with explosives that were remotely detonated once the dog was near an enemy tank.
 It’s unclear if Dobermans were used for this tactic.
 But I doubt it was a common practice since trained dogs were a valuable resource.
 But it definitely shows the cruelty, wastefulness, and sadness of war.

 Of these Marine War Dogs, 25 died in 1944 in the Battle of Guam.

 In honor of these dogs, a memorial was created on the island of Guam in the South Pacific.
 Fourteen dogs were killed in action and others died from exhaustion, tropical illness, heat stroke, accidents, and anemia from hookworm.
 All were buried in Guam in what is now the first war dog memorial.
 The memorial was created by former 1st Lt.
 William W. Putney, who was the veterinarian for the dogs on Guam.
 A beautiful life-size bronze statue, “Always Faithful” was created by artist, Susan Bahary.

 Here we see a letter of commendation for one Doberman’s “outstanding performance of duty in combat”.